gruzzlymug/python-linear-algebra/README.md

 # python-linear-algebra
 Coursework for Linear Algebra through Computer Science Applications

-This is a Coursera class
+This is a Coursera class.